pingidentity/pingidentity-devops-getting-started/docs/how-to/secureContainers.md

 ---
 title: Securing the Containers
 ---
-# Securing the Containers

-!!! warning "Non-Privileged User by Default"
-    As of the 2103 (March 2021) release, Ping Identity Docker images run as a non-privileged user by default.

 ## Docker Best Practices

-Please visit the [Docker](https://docs.docker.com/engine/security/) website for more information on best practices to security a container.
+Please visit the [Docker](https://docs.docker.com/engine/security/) website for more information on best practices to secure a container.

 ## Kubernetes Best Practices